Darien Voyeurism Lawyer

 Filming, recording, or photographing someone in a place that is not considered to be in plain view and where that person would reasonably expect to have privacy can be treated as criminal voyeurism if the person recorded did not consent to have their image taken.
 Similarly, observing someone in their home while trespassing can also be considered voyeurism.

 If someone takes photographs of another person’s pubic or genital area, or buttocks, they may be found guilty of voyeurism even if the person is wearing underwear and even where there is no expectation of privacy, so long as those body parts are not in plain view.
 The question of what constitutes “plain view” can be open to debate.
 A common example though is taking pictures up someone’s skirt, even if you are in public this is still illegal.
-A voyeurism attorney in Darien may be able to argue successfully that a situation actually involved someone who was in plain view and therefore no violation occurred.
+An attorney in Darien may be able to argue successfully that a situation involving voyeurism actually involved someone who was in plain view and therefore no violation occurred.

-What are the Penalties for Voyeurism?
+What are the Penalties for Watching Someone without their Consent?

 Voyeurism and disseminating voyeuristic material, which is prohibited under C.G.S. §53a-189b, are both felonies.
 In most instances, they are prosecuted as Class D felonies punishable by fines of up to $5,000 and a five-year prison sentence.